mvaughan20/487-Final-Project/README.md

 ### 2. Traffic Light Model and Counter
 * When the car reaches the intersection, a timer is triggered which will count down the traffic light changing from red to green.
 ##### LIGHT SCREENSHOT
+* Once the timer is completed and the light changes to green, the car will be able to pass the intersection.
 * The remaining time will be displayed on the FPGA's built in display using the leddec function.
-Once the timer is completed and the light changes to green, the car will be able to pass the intersection.
 ##### TIMER SCREENSHOT
-### 3. Win/Loss Conditions
+### 3. Loss Conditions
+* If the player fails the game, the loss indicator will be displayed <EITHER ON VGA SCREEN OR BOARD DISPLAY>
+* there is a separate button on the FPGA used to reset the game in the case the player gets a game over.
+It will reset the car to its original position and set the timer back to zero.